 Risks for Israel

 Despite calls for restraint from Western allies, Israeli Prime Minister Benjamin Netanyahu is determined to carry out the plan on both fronts, although he has not announced a specific time.
 AFP quoted regional experts yesterday as saying that the Israeli military cannot carry out two such operations at the same time.
-John Erath, policy director at the Center for Arms Control and Non-Proliferation (USA), said that Israeli leaders could consider options that would not escalate tensions with Iran and provide a way out of the crisis.
+Mr. John Erath, policy director at the Center for Arms Control and Non-Proliferation (USA), said that Israeli leaders could consider options that do not escalate tensions with Iran and are a way out of the crisis.

 Israeli tanks operate near Gaza on April 16.